Climate-REF/climate-ref/docs/explanation.md

 * Kubernetes (for cloud-based execution)
 * Subprocess (for HPC systems)

-The selected executor is defined using the `CMIP_REF_EXECUTOR` environment variable.
+The selected executor is defined using the `REF_EXECUTOR` environment variable.
 See the [Configuration](configuration.md) page for more information.